netia-melvin/C-Programming-Practice/c-basics/README.md

-These are my basic practicein C programming language
+These are my basic practice in C programming language